-- ✓ parents who engage with school events associated with learning i.e. Phonics workshops. - ✓ a website which supports learning at home. - ✓ Recognition for the use of Mathletics, TT Rockstars websites.
+- ✓ Children's home-learning being valued, both work resulting from tasks and activities set by the teacher and work occurring independently of the school. - ✓ Families who engage with school events associated with learning i.e. Phonics workshops. - √ a website which supports learning at home. - √ Recognition for the use of TT Rockstars.